 Let's start October's lawn tips with a 6-point highlight for Bermuda, Centipede, and Zoysia lawns.
 The growing season is winding down, yet there are important pointers to cover this month.

-• 🔵 Zoysia, Bermuda, and Centipede lawns get an application of Strobe Pro G fungicide in October to reduce the possibility of Large Patch occurring in the spring.
+- 🔵 Zoysia, Bermuda, and Centipede lawns get an application of our Professional Grade Fungicide in October to reduce the possibility of Large Patch occurring in the spring.
 Prevention in the fall is cheaper and easier than curing Large Patch in the spring!

-• 💦 Except for regions hit by Tropical Storm Ophelia, it has not rained much in weeks.
-Because granular pre-emergent herbicide and fungicide requires water to activate them, we recommend irrigating areas where you've spread the granules.
+- 💦 Because granular pre-emergent herbicide and fungicide requires water to activate them, we recommend irrigating areas where you've spread the granules.
 Specifically for pre-emergent, irrigate enough to wet everything down so the granules dissolve a little and start to form the barrier that kills the germinating weed seeds.
 If it doesn't rain soon, you may want to "water in" the granules at least twice before October 15th.

-• 💦 If you're in an area hit by Ophelia, consider reapplying pre-emergent a second time if you think it was washed away by excessive rain.
+- 💦 If you're in an area that had heavy rainfall, consider reapplying pre-emergent a second time if you think it was washed away by excessive rain.

 🎃 I've planted horror-ible Halloween puns throughout the remainder of these warm season lawns tips for you to stalk down, so keep skimming!